-Sport and active sunglasses: Controlling light, enhancing performance
+Sports and active sunglasses: Enhancing performance

 Sports sunglasses could give an edge to athletes at all levels, including amateur "weekend warriors" who always are looking for ways to improve their performance in the sports they love.

 But in their rush to try the latest and greatest gear, such as new tennis racquets or shoes, many sports enthusiasts overlook a key factor in optimizing their sports performance — their vision.

 Vision is, of course, about how we process light to create the images we see.

 All light, including outdoor sunlight, is composed of a variety of electromagnetic rays of different colors, determined by their wavelengths.